vctrtvfrrr/taxman/README.md

 - Maintains a cursor to allow resuming interrupted exports
 - Integrates customer data with subscription information
 - Processes customer data from generated CSV files
+- Enables automatic tax for subscriptions directly from Stripe

 ## Prerequisites